nomeida/hyperliquid/README.md

 ```
 **Note:** You don't have to provide your private key, but it is required if you want to
 use the exchange API to place, cancel or modify orders or access your accounts assets.
+WebSocket functionality is enabled by default but can be disabled by setting `enableWs: false` in the constructor options.